 Townsville is serviced by Queensland Rail, Greyhound Bus, and a Domestic Airport terminal.
-From Townsville take the Bruce Highway (A1) north for 112 kilometers directly to Ingham.
+From Townsville take the Bruce Highway (A1) north for 112 kilometres directly to Ingham.

-What time of year should I visit Wallaman Falls?
+What time of year should you visit Wallaman Falls?

 Stoney Creek flows year-round allowing Wallman Falls to claim its crown as the highest “perennial” single drop waterfall in Australia.
 That being said, the tropics have a distinct wet and dry season.
 And the falls are said to be most spectacular during the wet season between December and March.
 Nevertheless, we were awed when we visited in late August so don’t miss out just because you happen to be here in the dry season.

 Although parts of the tropics can be unbearably hot in the wet season, temperatures here remain a few degrees cooler than the coast due to the altitude.